lichess-org/chessground-examples/README.md

 ```
 pnpm install
-pnpm run build (or npm run watch)
+pnpm build (or pnpm watch)
-pnpm run serve (or any other local http server of your choice)
+pnpm serve (or any other local http server of your choice)
 ```

 Then browse http://127.0.0.1:8080